adityarana14/Array/README.md

 Q5) Given an array A[] of size N, construct a Product Array P (of same size N) such that P[i] is equal to the product of all the elements of A except A[i].

 Q6) You are given an array A of integers of length N. You need to calculate factorial of each number.
 The answer can be very large, so print it modulo 109 + 7.

+Q7) Given an positive integer N and a list of N integers A[].
+Each element in the array denotes the maximum length of jump you can cover.
+Find out if you can make it to the last index if you start at the first index of the list.